Regulations

 The four Social Standards involve the topics of the own workforce, workers in the value chain, affected communities and consumers and end-users.
 ESRS S1 to S4 provide the disclosures for companies to report on human-centric topics linked to a company’s internal and external operations.

-The official Information on the Social ESRS can be found on pages 155 - 236 of Annex I from the European Commission's first set of standards publication.
-Similar to the disclosure requirements for the Environmental Standards, all four Social Standard disclosure requirements can be broken down and described by the four reporting areas from ESRS 2: (1) governance, (2) strategy, (3) impact, (4) risk and opportunity management, and metrics and targets.
+The official Information on the Social ESRS can be found on pages 161-245 of Annex I from the European Commission's updated set of standards publication.
+Similar to the disclosure requirements for the Environmental Standards, all four Social Standard disclosure requirements can be broken down and described by the four reporting areas from ESRS 2: (1) governance (GOV), (2) strategy (SBM), (3) impact, risk, and opportunity management (IRO), and metrics and targets (MT).
 Your initial double materiality analysis provides the basis for the range of topics from ESRS S1 to S4 to be reported on.

 Further details on each ESRS S1-S4 can be found in the next part.
 It describes each Sub-topic and Sub-sub-topics, as well as the Objectives.